zlehmann/returning-string-data-v-000/README.md

 ![cat string](http://i.giphy.com/DXgkevJQFPhew.gif)

-We put formats around our strings so that we can render them in an agreed-upon way, but it's all just strings.
+We format our strings so that we can render them in an agreed-upon way, but it's all just strings.
 All you have to do is drop into your terminal and try: `curl https://twitter.com`.

 When the browser requests this URL, this is what it sees.
 Just one big string of markup (HTML) and data.
 Then it interprets the markup and turns it into Twitter.
-But on the console, with nothing to turn the HTML into something, we just see the string.
+But on the console using `curl`, with nothing to turn the HTML into something, we just see the string.

 So if the Internet is just strings, do we always need the markup?

 ### Returning Raw Strings from Controller Actions

 Included in this repo is a blog application.
+To start, run `rake db:migrate RAILS_ENV=development`, then run `rake db:seed`.
+Once both are run, launch the
-Run `rake db:seed` and then launch the Rails server and browse to `/posts`.
+Rails server and navigate to `/posts`.

 Okay, we have a pretty basic post title and content here, with a teaser to only show the first bit of the post body.
 We want to give them a way to interact and ask for the whole post body, so we'll add a button to fill in the rest.

-We want to do this without redirecting to the post `show` path, so we're going to use an AJAX request to replace the truncated content with the full body.
+We want to do this _without_ redirecting to the post `show` path, so we're going to use an AJAX request to replace the truncated content with the full body.